mattstruble/mattstruble.github.io/_posts/2020-10-22-dlpa-intro-data-analysis.md

 #### Rating Distributions

 First, I wanted to see if the tags could be used as a means to group the images together and be used to give consistency and relevance to an image’s score calculation.
-To do this I plotted the [normalized distribution of ratings per tag](../../assets/img/dlpa/intro/normalized_dist_tag.png), and the [weighted average histograms per tag](../../assets/img/dlpa/intro/weighted_avg_hist_tag.png).
+To do this I plotted the
+<a class="lightbox-link" href="../../assets/img/dlpa/intro/normalized_dist_tag.png" data-lightbox="normalized_dist_tag" data-title="Normalized Distribution of Ratings Per Tag">normalized distribution of ratings per tag</a>
+, and the
+<a class="lightbox-link" href="../../assets/img/dlpa/intro/weighted_avg_hist_tag.png" data-lightbox="weighted_avg_hist_tag" data-title="Weighted Avg Histogram Per Tag">weighted average histograms per tag</a>.
 At first look it seemed that grouping by tags produced essentially the same normalized distribution as the global dataset, just with mild changes to the steepness of the center peak.
 However, as shown in Figure 2, the average histogram tells another story in that each tag’s average distribution is completely unique, particularly the tags Camera, Maternity, Overlays, and Pinhole/Zone which all have an extreme number of photos weighted near the middle.

 {% include elements/figure.html image="../../assets/img/dlpa/intro/unique_weighted_avg_hist_tags.png" caption="Fig 2.
 Example of disparity in the histogram among tags" alt="Weighted average histograms of the calculated scores for the Camera, Maternity, Overlays, and Pinhole/Zone tags." %}